Rouslan/NTracer/doc/ntracer.rst

         Set the scene's camera to a copy of the provided value.

-        If the scene has been locked by a renderer, this method will raise an exception instead.
+        If the scene has been locked by a renderer, this method will raise a :py:class:`.render.LockedError` exception instead.

         :param camera: An instance of :py:class:`Camera`.

     .. py:method:: set_camera_light(camera_light)

         Set the value of :py:attr:`camera_light`

-        If the scene has been locked by a renderer, this method will raise an exception instead.
+        If the scene has been locked by a renderer, this method will raise a :py:class:`.render.LockedError` exception instead.

         :param boolean camera_light: The new value.